yursha/howtos/linux-git.md

 - `% git remove -v` - list remotes with urls
 - `% git remote add [name] [url]`
 - `% git fetch [remote-name]`
+- `% git pull` - fetch and merge a tracked remote branch into a local branch
+- `% git push [remote-name] [branch-name]` - send new snapshots upstream

 # How to do a feature
 1. Pick a Jira issue from the backlog